Beers15/reading-notes/Readings_Getting-Ready-for-401.md

     input of size 'N' is a very valid problem solving approach.
 Once you've finished this divide and conquer approach, take your

-    solved subproblems and put the pieces back together to create a solution for the larger problem <sup>3</sup>.
+    solved sub-problems and put the pieces back together to create a solution for the larger problem <sup>3</sup>.

         There is some consensus that up to 70% of your time should be spent on these first steps 1